Katavi National Park

 With over 400 species of birds, Katavi is a great place for birdwatchers.
 Large flocks of storks like saddle bills, open-billed and spoon bills as well as African fish eagles, Bateleurs, lilac breasted rollers, crested barbets and paradise flycatchers are but a few on the long list of birds in Katavi.

-As the marshland, rivers and lakes slowly dry-up during the dry season an incredible phenonium occurs.
-One of the largest populations of hippo and crocodiles are forced to congregate in muddy-hippo-pools and crocodile-caves.
+As the marshland, rivers, and lakes slowly dry up during the dry season, an incredible phenomenon occurs.
+One of the largest populations of hippos and crocodiles is forced to congregate in muddy hippo pools and crocodile caves.

-A remote fly-in destination, Katavi National Park receives few visitors, creating an old-world-destination with the possibility to view vast numbers of game.
+A remote fly-in destination, Katavi National Park receives few visitors, creating an old-world destination with the possibility to view vast numbers of wildlife.
 In today’s world, Katavi offers a rare and exclusive opportunity.

-Across Africa lion populations have declined by 43%; become extinct in 15 African countries and were declared as vulnerable in 1996.
+Lion populations have declined by 43% across Africa, become extinct in 15 African countries, and were declared vulnerable in 1996.
 Thankfully, Katavi National Park is home to a vital population of 200 lions.

 WHEN TO GO